ahdis/ch-ems/input/pagecontent/index.md

 To check if your report is valid to the requirements of this implementation guide you can check it with the [FHIR Validator](https://confluence.hl7.org/display/FHIR/Using+the+FHIR+Validator) providing this [package](package.tgz) as a parameter and specifying the profile `http://fhir.ch/ig/ch-elm/StructureDefinition/ch-elm-document`.

 Since the FHIR API is standardized you can test your client also against a public FHIR test server like [hapi](https://hapi.fhir.org/baseR4/swagger-ui/).

-If you have any additional questions do not hesitate to contact the Swiss Federal Office of Public Health (FOPH), Communicable Diseases Division.

 If you have general feedback this implementation guide you find at the bottom a "Propose a change" link where you can raise an issue.